Survey and Research Papers on SC/ST

 non-enforcement of special measures and barriers to effectively improving the educational status of the Dalits

 Reservation policies and quotas for Scheduled Castes/Scheduled Tribes in India only apply to public schools, and not private schools.
 Moreover, the Dalits who have converted to for instance Christianity and Islam still cannot benefit from these provisions.

 In higher educational institutions 15% of seats are reserved for Scheduled Castes.
 This is also the case in technical educational institutions.
 However, in technical and professional courses in higher education, some reserved seats remain unfilled.

 Universities often fail to follow the guidelines set up for Dalit students by the University Grant Commission (UGC) (Government of India).
 The widespread discrimination against Dalits throughout the entire educational system indicate that more needs to be done by affected governments to ensure implementation of laws, programmes and quotas.

 Case stories of Dalit children in India -

-Victims of caste discrimination: A survey
+Victims of caste discrimination:

 by Navsarjan Trust, India reveals that teachers, local governments, and community members routinely subject the children of manual scavengers to discrimination and forced labour as part of their daily experience of attending school and living in their communities.
 The survey - Voices of Children of Manual Scavengers – is based on interviews with 1,048 children between the ages of 6 and 17 in the state of Gujarat.
 Together with Navsarjan’s groundbreaking report Understanding Untouchability it forms the basis of this briefing document - compiled by IDSN in February 2011.
 IDSN briefing paper: DALITS’ ACCE